 The safety of residents is of paramount importance for multifamily housing operators.
 Nevertheless, achieving complete control and substantiating 100% compliance across all areas of housing can be difficult.
 In a co-regulated environment, the flexibility to oversee compliance has seen many owners and operators fall short in terms of complying.
 However, as regulations and fines become more stringent, the importance of compliance has never been more crucial.

-Here we will outline some of the most common compliance mistakes in housing and how to avoid them to create long-term sustainable compliance adherence.
+Here we will outline some of the most common compliance mistakes in housing and how to avoid them in order to create long-term sustainable compliance adherence.

 Mistake #1: Lack of strategic direction for compliance management.

 Ensuring consistent adherence for sustainable compliance is a complex challenge.
 Without clear guidance from owners and operators, the safety risks associated with properties and residents tend to escalate.
-Many owners and operators lack strategic direction for compliance management, making it difficult for them to meet regulatory requirements.
-Consequently, this results in a rise of potential hazards and defects within properties that will not only become costly but also pose a substantial threat to the health and overall well-being of residents.
+It is apparent that many owners and operators lack strategic direction for compliance management, making it difficult for them to meet regulatory requirements.
+Consequently, this results in a rise of potential hazards and defects within properties that will not only become costly, but also pose a substantial threat to the health and overall well-being of residents.

 How to avoid this mistake?
 The government not only outlines the compliance regulations that owners and operators need to follow, but it also promotes methodology that should be adopted to produce timely reports and good-quality data.
 By utilizing resources like HUD, multifamily housing operators will be able to clarify their intentions and expectations for compliance and connect policies, processes, people, systems, and resources for sustainable compliance adherence.